bevyengine/bevy-website/content/learn/book/migration-guides/0.9-0.10/_index.md

 The traits `SystemParamState` and `SystemParamFetch` have been removed, and their functionality has been transferred to `SystemParam`.

+The trait `ReadOnlySystemParamFetch` has been replaced with `ReadOnlySystemParam`.

 ```rust
 // Before (0.9)
 impl SystemParam for MyParam<'_, '_> {